apache/shardingsphere/Proposal.md

 ### Orphaned products

-Two development teams from JingDong and Dangdang will spare no pains to work on Sharding-Sphere in the future with contributors from the growing community.
-Also, Sharding-Sphere is widely adopted in China by many [companies and organizations](http://shardingsphere.io/community/en/03-company/).
+Three development teams from JingDong, Dangdang and bestpay will spare no pains to work on Sharding-Sphere in the future with contributors from the growing community.
+Also, Sharding-Sphere is widely adopted in China by many [companies and organizations](http://shardingsphere.io/community/en/company/).
 Thus, it is very unlikely that Sharding-Sphere becomes orphaned.

 ### Inexperience with Open Source